 The New & Improved HRM

-The HRM is excited to embark on its West Wing expansion and improvement project and much-needed restoration of Glenview historic home.
-This capital project will enable us to bring a world-class museum experience to all in Westchester and the New York metropolitan area.
+The Hudson River Museum is excited to embark on its West Wing expansion and improvement project and much-needed restoration of Glenview historic home.
+This transformative capital project will enable us to bring a world-class museum experience along the Hudson to all in Westchester and the New York metropolitan area.
 Opening in 2023—stay tuned for updates!

-The first phase of the Hudson River Museum is thrilled to announce that its long-awaited West Wing strategic capital improvement project will break ground in fall 2020.
-The project, made possible by previously-allocated funding totaling 12.28M from Westchester County, the City of Yonkers, and New York State, includes much-needed improvements including, for the first time, dedicated special exhibition galleries with exhilarating views of the Hudson River and Palisades, a central sculpture court, and a Community & Partnership Gallery to showcase for emerging artists and collaborations with cultural, educational and other nonprofit organizational partners throughout the region.
-In addition, the new wing will include necessary art storage space; and a climate control system, all of which will allow the Museum to organize and present cutting-edge exhibitions.
-The project will also allow the Museum to display and interpret far more of its permanent collection while ensuring proper storage and safekeeping of the Museum’s repository of cultural heritage.
+The first phase of the Hudson River Museum’s long-awaited West Wing strategic capital improvement project broke ground in fall 2020.
+The project—made possible by funding totaling $12.28M from Westchester County, the City of Yonkers, and New York State—includes much-needed improvements including, for the first time, dedicated special exhibition galleries with exhilarating views of the Hudson River and Palisades, a central sculpture court, and a Community & Partnership Gallery to showcase for emerging artists and collaborations with cultural, educational and other nonprofit organizational partners throughout the region.
+In addition, the new wing will include necessary art storage space and a climate control system, which will ensure proper safekeeping of the Museum’s cultural heritage and provide space for collection growth.

 Masha Turchinsky, HRM Director and CEO, stated, “These exciting capital enhancements will allow the Hudson River Museum to welcome and embrace our community, while protecting the treasures that we can all learn from together.
 More than just additional space, this expansion project will allow the HRM to rethink how we present and share art and offer something new and inspiring every time you visit.”